 Customizing Issue Picker Results

-The issue picker is a very useful tool in Tempo Timesheets and Tempo Planner that helps you find Jira issues for both logging and planning time.
-Issues are grouped into lists that are organized by type from predefined JQL searches.
+The issue picker is a very useful tool in Tempo Timesheets and Tempo Capacity Planner that helps you find Jira work items for both logging and planning time.
+Work items are grouped into lists that are organized by type from predefined JQL searches.
 You can customize which lists are displayed and add your own custom JQL filters or Jira projects to this picker.

 Choosing the Three Tabs